neuro-inc/platform-docs/first-steps/collaborative-development.md

 After that, your data becomes available in the `/data` folder in the local file system of the jobs you and your teammates work with.
 {% endtab %}

-{% tab title="Web UI" %}
+{% tab title="Console" %}
-Sharing folders and files through the Filebrowser gives temporary access to them through the Web UI to any user with a link to them.
+Sharing folders and files through the Filebrowser gives temporary access to them through the Console to any user with a link to them.

 Select the files and/or folders you want to share in the Filebrowser and click the **Share** icon: